Continuous Chain of Thought Enables Parallel Exploration and Reasoning: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the NSF grants CCF-2046816, CCF2403075, CCF-2212426; the Office of Naval Research grant N000142412289; a gift by Google Research; and computational resources provided by Google Research and an Amazon Research Award on Foundation Model Development.
+This work is supported by the National Science Foundation grants CCF-2550179, CCF-2403075, CCF-2212426, the Office of Naval Research grant N000142412289, a gift from Open Philanthropy, and an Adobe Data Science Research Award.
+The computational aspects of the research are generously supported by computational resources provided by the Amazon Research Award on Foundation Model Development and by the Google Cloud Research Credits program with the award GCP440569534 on Continuous Chain-of-Thought Models.

 We discuss additional related work in \Cref{app:related-work}.
 We provide further implementation details in \Cref{app:imp-details}, including those for the MNNS task (\Cref{app:imp-details-MNNS}), the ProntoQA/ProsQA datasets (\Cref{app:imp-details-ProntoQA-ProsQA}), and GRPO training (\Cref{app:imp-details-GRPO}).
 We present additional experimental results in \Cref{app:exp-results}, and we offer details on continuous supervised training and GRPO in \Cref{app:exp-results-csft} and \Cref{app:exp-results-grpo}, respectively.
 Finally, we include the proofs of Propositions \ref{prop:construction}, \ref{prop:equiv-discrete-continuous}, and \ref{prop:sample-complexity} in \Cref{app:theory}.